Should you study data analytics or business analytics?

 - Predictive modeling

-Differences often emerge when directly comparing data analytics vs. business analytics programs.
+Differences often emerge when comparing data analytics vs. business analytics programs.
 Data analytics programs typically offer deeper and more comprehensive academic coverage of specific analysis techniques.
 Meanwhile, business analytics programs often touch on key business management concepts not normally featured in core data analytics curricula.

 Admissions